corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config-users/permission-system-entities.md

 section_menu: corda-5
 ---

-Corda 5 role-based access control (RBAC) permissions system is made up of multiple entities.
+The role-based access control (RBAC) permissions system in Corda 5  is made up of multiple entities.
 The following section describes those entities and relationships between them.

 ## User